abiswas3/sportsMaths/NewRankings/main.md

 is not unique to triathlon either.
 Similar measurement issues arise in marathon running, tennis, chess, golf and many other sports.
 This question has plagued social choice theory since the 1950's, so it's unlikely any proposed solution will resolve all outstanding issues.

-Thus, the PTO employed a committee of athletes, who after a year of discussion and deliberation, came up with a new system that resolves this question in fair manner.
-A key motif behind doing over the old system was to simplify how ranking points were calculated and to re-align them to better represent the athlete values.
+Thus in 2023, the PTO employed a committee of athletes, who after a year of discussion and deliberation, came up with a new system that aims to  simplify how ranking points were calculated and to re-align them to better represent the athlete values.
 [A clear description of the new system can be found here](https://protriathletes.org/pto-world-ranking-system/) and thus there is no need to go over the details again.